Survey Results: Scuba Diving & Panicking

 Here is how many survey participants answered yes to the following questions & situations.

-In parentheses is the percentage of tech divers who answered in the positive.
+In parentheses is the percentage of tech divers who answered positively.
 In this context, “tech divers” include divers, instructors, and instructor trainers.

 • 18.0%: Since you became a diver, have you ever taken a break from diving because you were experiencing panic or near panic when diving?
 (Tech divers: 13.7%)